University Faculty/Staff Academic Advising Award

-The University Advising Award is to recognize faculty or academic staff who have demonstrated outstanding performance in the academic advising of students.
-The award was initiated in Fall 2003 to recognize an outstanding faculty or staff member for the academic advising of students in the four colleges.
+The University of Wisconsin - Whitewater honors a teaching faculty or instructional academic staff member who has demonstrated outstanding performance in the academic advising of students.
+The award was initiated in Fall 2003 to recognize an outstanding faculty or staff member for the academic advising of students in the colleges.

 - Have his/her name and photograph displayed in the Andersen Library for a year,

-- Receive recognition at the Chancellor's welcoming speech for the Fall semester, and
+- Receive recognition at the Chancellor's welcoming speech for the Fall semester.

 To be eligible, nominees must: